After the Removal of Multiple Teeth

 Diet and Hydration

 Drink plenty of fluids.
-If many teeth have been extracted, the blood and fluid lost at the time needs to be replaced.
+If many teeth have been extracted, the blood and fluid lost at the time need to be replaced.
 Drink at least six glasses of liquid the first day.
 Restrict your diet to liquids and soft foods, which are comfortable for you to eat.
 As the wounds heal, you will be able to advance your diet.

 Do not rinse your mouth for the first day or while there is bleeding.
 After the first day, use a warm salt water rinse 5-6 times daily and following meals to flush out particles of food and debris that may lodge in the operated area.
-(One half teaspoon of salt in an 8oz. glass of lukewarm water).
+(One-half teaspoon of salt in an 8oz. glass of lukewarm water).
 If an immediate denture was placed, leave it in until you see your dentist the next day.
-After you have seen your dentist for your first denture adjustment, take out denture and rinse 3 to 4 times a day.
+After you have seen your dentist for your first denture adjustment, take out the denture and rinse 3 to 4 times a day.